vitoliveiras/nextjs-dashboard/README.md

 3. Review of SQL commands, such as *CREATE TABLE* and *INSERT*, for creating tables and populating them based on *placeholder-data.ts* file.

 **How to connect to a local PostgreSQL database: tutorial available [here](https://medium.com/@dekadekadeka/next-js-tutorial-with-local-database-quick-start-guide-394d48a0aada).**

+## Chapter 7: Fetching Data

+### Using Server Components to fetch data
+By default, Next.jsapplications use React Server Components.
+These components are rendered on the server and sent to the client as static HTML.
+This is a relatively new approach, and there are several benefits to using them:

+- Server Components *support JavaScript Promises, providing a solution for asynchronous tasks* like data fetching natively.
+You can use async/await syntax without needing to use useEffect, useState, or other data fetching libraries.

+- Server Components *run on the server, allowing you to keep expensive data fetches and logic on the server, only sending the result to the client*.

+- Since Server Components run on the server, *you can query the database directly without an additional API layer*.
+This saves you from writing and maintaining additional code.

+*A Server Component was used to show the revenues in this chapter*